 Materiality measure Group Parent Company Materiality for financial statements as a whole We define materiality as the magnitude of misstatement in the financial statements that, individually or in the aggregate, could reasonably be expected to influence the economic decisions of the users of these financial statements.
 We use materiality in determining the nature, timing and extent of our audit work.
-Materiality threshold $\mathfrak{L}1,\!500,\!000$ (2023: $\mathfrak{L}1,\!570,\!000$ ), which represents 5% of the Group's profit before tax. £527,500 (2023: $£531,000$ ), which represents c1% of total assets.
+Materiality threshold $\pounds1,500,000$ (2023: $\pounds1,570,000),$ which represents 5% of the Group's profit before tax. £527,500 (2023: £531,000), which represents c19 of total assets.
 Significant judgements made by auditor in determining materiality In determining materiality, we made the following significant judgements: In determining materiality, we made the following significant judgements: Profit before tax was determined to be the most appropriate benchmark for the Group as it is a measure against which performance of the Group is assessed both internally and externally, and a generally accepted auditing benchmark for listed companies.
 This benchmark is consistent with that used in the prior year.
 Materiality for the current year is lower than the level that we determined for the year ended 31 December 2023 to reflect the decrease in profit before tax.
 Total assets was determined to be the most appropriate benchmark given the primary activities of the Parent Company as a holding company and its major activities relating to fixed assets included in the financial statements.
 Materiality for the current year is lower than the level that we determined for the year ended 31 December 2023 to reflect a decrease in total assets.
-Performance materiality used to drive the extent of our testing We set performance materiality at an amount less than materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
-Performance materiality threshold $\pounds$ 1,050,000 (2023: £1,100,000), which is 70% of financial statement materiality. £369,250 (2023: £371,000), which is 70% of financial statement materiality.
-Significant judgements made by auditor in determining performance materiality In determining performance materiality, we made the following significant judgements: • assessment of the control environment of the Group and its entities across the UK and Europe; Performance materiality for the Parent Company involved the same significant judgements as were made for the Group. assessment of the information systems used for key business processes and reporting; and consideration of control findings and misstatements from the prior year audit.
-Specific materiality We determine specific materiality for one or more particular classes of transactions, account balances or disclosures for which misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
+Performance materiality used to drive the extent of our testing We set performance materiality at an amount less than m to reduce to an appropriately low level the probability that misstatements exceeds materiality for the financial statem t the aggregate of uncorrected and undetected Performance materiality threshold £1,050,000 (2023: £1,100,000), which is 70% of financial statement materiality. £369,250 (2023: £371,000), which is 70% of financial statement materiality.
+Significant judgements made by auditor in determining performance materiality In determining performance materiality, we made the following significant judgements: assessment of the control environment of the Group and its entities across the UK and Europe; Performance materiality for the Parent Company involved the same significant judgements as wer made for the Group. assessment of the information systems used for key business processes and reporting; and • consideration of control findings and misstatements from the prior year audit.
+Specific materiality We determine specific materiality for one or more particular classes of transactions, account balances or disclos for which misstatements of lesser amounts than materiality for the financial statements as a whole could reason be expected to influence the economic decisions of users taken on the basis of the financial statements.